 2. Enjoy Your Sleep

 Expect it to be pretty cold in Iceland.
-Our Happy Camper had a heater we could run all night if we wanted and it kept us toasty warm in the brisk Autumn air.
-If you’re renting a van without a heater or you don’t want to run the heat all night bring a warm sleeping bag.
+Our Happy Camper had a heater we could run all night if we wanted, and it kept us toasty warm in the brisk Autumn air.
+Bring a warm sleeping bag if you’re renting a van without a heater or don’t want to run the heat all night.

-If you’re really looking for comfort I would suggest a down comforter from home.
-The beds in campervans can be extremely firm so a camping pad will make all the difference.
-When you’re ready to camp for the night make sure to park the van on level ground unless you enjoy sleeping with your feet higher than your head.
+I suggest a down comforter from home if you’re looking for comfort.
+The beds in campervans can be firm, so a camping pad will make all the difference.
+When you’re ready to camp for the night, park the van on a level surface unless you enjoy sleeping with your feet higher than your head.